TRomoser/record-keeper/README.md

 # Getting Started

-Click this link to check out our app! --> [recordKeeper](https://record-keeper.herokuapp.com/)
+Click this link to check out our app! --> [RecordKeeper](https://record-keeper.herokuapp.com/)

 # Next Steps

-There are plenty of plans to develop further features.
+There are plans to develop further features.
 We want to make this an app that users can download to their phone using iOS and android.
 We plan to implement user profiles, and hopefully eventually make this a full-fledged inventory app for small buisness record stores.
-With that in mind we also plan to implement quantities of records, stores that have a centralized database shared between them, the ability to connect mulitiple users to stores, and OAUTH authentication.
+With that in mind we also plan to implement quantities of records, stores that have a centralized database shared between them, the ability to connect mulitiple users to stores, and OAUTH authentication with admin authorization.